skambuilds/PySpark-EMR-FraudDetection/README.md

     }

 #### Module Execution
 Now we can use Terraform to create and destroy the cluster.
+Clone this repo and navigate into the **Terraform/** directory.
+Terraform loads all files in the working directory that end in **.tf**, in our case the **test.tf** configuration file.

+	$ cd Terraform/

 ##### Initialize the directory
 When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory with `terraform init`.